top of page

 To find the best ways to stop kids and teens from using drugs and alcohol, we need to listen to people in the community.
 Talking about what causes substance use—and what helps prevent it—will help us make better plans.
 Everyone who joins in will get food or be paid if needed.

-Take 5-10 minutes to fill out our CSUP Survey to win either $100 VISA Gift Card or a Hunting or Lululemon-themed Basket!
+Take 5-10 minutes to fill out our CSUP Survey!

 Come to Community Events and Ask Questions!!